 - Bladder issues

-These symptoms are generally reduced by returning to a sitting or lying position.
+These POTS symptoms are generally reduced by returning to a sitting or lying position.

-The overall cause of POTS is typically unknown; however, the symptoms can be addressed effectively with a variety of conservative strategies and (often) medication.
+The overall cause of POTS is typically unknown; however, Postural Orthostatic Tachycardia Syndrome symptoms can be addressed effectively with a variety of conservative strategies and (often) medication.

 We can help in the following ways:

-Education on how to manage the condition: A number of our Physios have undertaken additional training to help you understand POTS.
-They will also provide guidelines for baseline conservative management approaches including tips around hydration, salt intake, compression and other personalised recommendations.
+Our Physios have undertaken additional training to help you understand POTS.
+They will provide guidelines for baseline conservative management approaches including:

-Movement and Exercise: When working with your Physio or Exercise Physiologist, they can establish a personalised exercise program which is tailored to your needs.
-This exercise program can be completed as a 1:1 exercise session or within the class environment.
-The programs are designed with care to reduce the risk of flare ups, and to find a comfortable baseline from which to build your overall condition.
+When working with your Physio or Exercise Physiologist, they can establish a personalised POTS exercise program tailored to your needs.
+The program is designed to help you gradually improve your condition while managing flare-ups.
+It can be completed as a 1:1 session or in a class environment, ensuring exercises are appropriately paced to suit your specific symptoms and comfort level.

-Referral and Collaboration: Comprehensive and collaborative care is usually needed, so we will often recommend referral to different specialists for medication management and further health support as needed.
+Comprehensive and collaborative care is usually needed, so we will often recommend referral to different medical or health professionals for POTS treatment and further health support as needed.
 This could include assistance from our Clinical Psychologists at NLC Psychology who also have additional training and experience with POTS.

 To book online to see our Physios for an assessment, please use our Online Booking Gateway (available 24/7) and select the customised booking option for a Physio POTS Assessment.